2-zoo1/2-zoo1/README.md

 ## Skills and Experiences
   Expert in DApp development with Smart Contract and Full Stack Dev
   ### Blockchain
-  Experience as a Pro for Commercialization
+  Experience as a Professional for Commercialization
   - Smart Contract: Solidity, Rust (Solana), Move (Aptos)
   - DApp : Ability to struct Smart Contract and required using SDKs and Wallet Adapters
   - Core : Go (with bolt DB), Rust -> Studying chains like Ethereum, NEAR, Solana / Substrate / Cosmos SDK, Tendermint Core